aj-stein/conmotion/docs/architecture.md

 A Transparency Service MUST implement this functionality at the `/entries` endpoint to return responses to queries using a HTTP `GET` query.
 The query of the Relying Party MUST have the ID of the Signed Statement, at a minimum, to get a valid response from a Transparency Service.

+#### Adjacent Services

+A Transparency Service MAY implement Adjacent Services for object storage, databases, software package management APIs, and custom functionality to support the mandatory core components on a Transparency Service [@scitt25].
+This specification documents two recommended, but optional, Adjacent Services recommended for mutual monitoring of cloud service providers: an Adjacent Service for Storage an Adjacent Service for Search.

 ##### Adjacent Service for Storage

 ##### Adjacent Service for Search